xrdocs/cloud-scale-networking/_blogs/2018-05-03-cisco-ios-xr-at-mplswc2018-interop.md

 I describe EVPN related facts later in the blog

-## Cisco Participating devices and Roles
+## Cisco Participating Devices

-At this year’s event, Cisco IOS XR product portfolio was represented by the Cisco ASR 9000 and NCS 5500 product families.
+At this year’s event, Cisco IOS XR product portfolio was represented by the **Cisco ASR 9000** and **NCS 5500** product families.
 For the NCS 5500, it was its debut at the showcase.
-Also another first time, was the participation of Cisco IOS XRv9000 virtual router acting as a virtual SR Path Computation Element.
+Also another first time, was the participation of **Cisco IOS XRv9000** virtual router acting as a virtual SR Path Computation Element.

 Let’s delve next into the main test categories …